Geeksltd/Programming.Tips/docs/Methods.md

-# Methods (Functions)
+# Methods

 ## Size matters

-The first rule of functions is that they should be small.
-The second rule of functions is that they should be smaller than that.
-How short should a function be?
+Methods should be short and small.
+I mean really small.
+How short should they be?
 It depends.
 Ideally methods should be between 1 to 5 lines.
 But this is of course not always possible.

-In fact, you cannot directly aim for a particular size.
-What you can do, is to aim to break larger abstractions into smaller ones.
-Go for micro abstractions and turn each one into a method with a name that represents that abstraction.
+> In fact, you cannot directly aim for a particular size.
+What you can do, is to aim to break **larger abstractions** into smaller ones.
+Go for **micro abstractions** and turn each one into a method with a name that represents that abstraction.

 Find the smallest piece of logic that you can give a name to.
 This is an art.
 Once you master it you will enjoy programming more.
 And you will feel more proud of your code.

 ## Command Query Separation (CQS) Law

-Functions should either do something or answer something, but not both.
-Either your function should change the state of an object (Command), or it should return some information about that object (Query).
+Methods should either do something or answer something, but not both.
+Either your method should change the state of an object (Command), or it should return some information about that object (Query).
 Doing both often leads to confusion and unintended side-effects.

-### Name of Query functions (Boolean)
+### Name of Query methods (Boolean)

 Question methods, that return a Boolean result, must be named as a fact.
 Good fact-like names are: